When/where can I buy tickets?

-Visit Tickets + Passes for updates on popular films with the most pre-purchased tickets.
-Purchasing a ticket in advance is the best way to ensure you a seat.
+Visit Tickets + Pass Info for updates on popular films with the most pre-purchased tickets.
+Purchasing a ticket in advance is the best way to ensure a seat.
 In most cases, there will be tickets available at the door for purchase.

 How can I pay for my tickets at the theatre?

 For fastest and most convenient service, we recommend you pay with cash.
 All venues also accept major credit cards (VISA, MC, AMEX) and Debit.

 Are tickets transferable or refundable?